 Crime Prevention and Seasonal Safety

-Hertfordshire continues to be one of the safest counties in the country, and with your help Herts Police would like to keep it that way.
-The Constabulary is committed to working with local councils, and other groups and organisations, across the county to keep crime levels low.
+Hertfordshire continues to be one of the safest counties in the country, and with your help the Community Safety Partnership would like to keep it that way.

 - Fit good quality locks on doors, windows, sheds and garages (and ensure that you use them!).
 Check your insurance policies – many of them have minimum security requirements for homes.